-The Cabin at Shotpouch Creek is a lovely cedar-and-hemlock, two-bedroom cabin nestled in the Oregon Coast Range on a 40-acre nature reserve about 25 miles west of Corvallis.
+The Cabin at Shotpouch Creek is a lovely cedar-and-hemlock, two-bedroom cabin nestled in the Oregon Coast Range on a 40-acre nature reserve about 25 miles west of Corvallis, Oregon.
 The cabin is centered around a spacious living/meeting/writing area with a wall of windows looking out onto Shotpouch Creek, a tributary of the Marys River.
 From the cabin, miles of hiking trails climb into the forest- and fern-covered hills.
 With its steep wooded hillsides, skunk-cabbage swales, creeks, meadowlands, and ridgetops, this 40-acre nature reserve and writing retreat will remain forever a place of peace, creativity, and natural beauty.
-The cabin is nicely furnished and has a well-equipped kitchen, electric heat and telephone.
+The cabin is nicely furnished and has a well-equipped kitchen, heat/AC unit, and telephone.
 There is no internet service or cell phone reception.

 The Collaborative Retreat at the Cabin at Shotpouch Creek is a two-week-long retreat for two participants who wish to pursue a collaborative project, or two participants who each have individual projects and who anticipate a synergistic benefit from each other's presence.